kubernetes-sigs/external-dns/docs/proposal/storage.md

 ## Purpose

 Provides a persistent storage with additional information to track the records created by the external-dns.
+Initial discussion - https://github.com/kubernetes-incubator/external-dns/issues/44

 **Why we need it?**